Inducing Sparsity and Shrinkage in Time-Varying Parameter Models: Evidence Using Artificial Data

 In the next step, we assess how well the SAVS algorithm identifies true zeros in $\bm \alpha$.
 Table \ref{tab:hitrates} shows average hit rates that measure the percentage of correctly estimated zeros using the SAVS algorithm.
 From this table, we observe that irrespective of the priors used, our approach works well in identifying the true level of sparsity.
 For sparse situations, the fraction of correctly identified zeros is often above 95\% for most shrinkage priors and model sizes considered.
 In the case of a Flat prior, we observe values just above 90\%, which is remarkable but still well below the percentages observed for the different shrinkage specifications under scrutiny.
 This slightly weaker performance can be traced back to the fact that without shrinkage, values in $\bm \alpha$ are not pushed to zero and the corresponding penalty $\kappa_j$ is too small.
 Consistent with the findings in Table \ref{tab:artdat}, we find no discernible differences in performance across the different shrinkage priors, with all of them displaying a strong performance.
 In fact, in a sparse setting with $K=30$, the SAVS algorithm identifies almost all zeros correctly, with hit rates being above $99$\%.

 To sum up, this discussion highlights that sparsification improves estimation accuracy.
 These improvements tend to increase with model size and the level of sparsity of the DGP.
 Among the set of competing shrinkage priors, we find no single best performing specification.
 In terms of correctly predicting zeros in $\bm \alpha$, we found that SAVS works well across all shrinkage priors considered, often correctly identifying above $99$\% of the zeros.
 At this point, and before proceeding to the empirical application, it is worth emphasizing that our analysis only considers whether our shrink-then-sparsify approach improves accuracy of point estimates, ignoring a potential bias-variance tradeoff.
-One key finding is that applying SAVS never significantly decreases estimation accuracy and correctly predicts a large fraction of true zeros.
-In light of Figure \ref{fig_ss}, this indicates that, by zeroing out shrunk coefficients, our approach strongly reduces parameter uncertainty.
+One key finding is that applying SAVS never significantly decreases estimation accuracy and correctly predicts a large fraction of true zeros. {In light of Figure \ref{fig_ss}, this indicates that, by zeroing out shrunk coefficients, our approach pushes the posterior variance to zero and this could increase predictive accuracy in forecasting applications.}